 Did you know Lou Shi Fun is known as silver needle or rat noodles among Malaysians?
 It is simply because they look like a needle and a rat’s tail.
 The noodles are stir-fried with a generous amount of peeled shrimp, batonnet cut green bell pepper, chicken, and onion.
 It may look simple but when everything comes together with sambal it tastes amazing.
 Papa seems to be liking the taste of it.
-Followed by our fussy eater, saying, “sesuai dengan tekak malayu”.
+Followed by our fussy eater, saying, “sesuai dengan tekak Melayu”.

 For beverages, their Italian Coffee (RM4.80) is from an Arissto Coffee machine (unremarkable coffee taste?).
 Passion Fruit Tea (RM4.80) has an astringent tea taste enhanced with some sweetness of fruit flavor.
-As for the Honey Dew (RM6.80) and Orange Juice (RM6.80), it is a fresh-squeezed fruit juice with a sweet and tangy savor that makes it easy to drink.
+As for the Honey Dew (RM6.80) and Orange Juice (RM6.80), it is a freshly-squeezed fruit juice with a sweet and tangy savor that makes it easy to drink.
 It tastes fresh and exactly like a real honeydew and orange.

 Pak Cik Wong Crowded During Lunch Time